Welcome to TestLodge! If you're new to our software then this tutorial will help you with all you need to know to get started.

-Check out this short video for a quick overview of TestLodge:
+Check out this short video tutorial for a quick overview of TestLodge:

 TestLodge Tutorial Guide

 Getting up and running with TestLodge is easy.
-In this document, we’ll walk through how you can use TestLodge to improve your testing process.
+In this tutorial, we’ll walk through how you can use TestLodge to improve your testing process.

 Jump to Section